GoogleCloudPlatform/cas-gclb-rotation/README.md

 This tool uses a YAML config file (`app/config.yaml`) to discover the load balancers to manage, the certificate authorities to use, and what certificates should look like.
 It contains a list of *rotation profiles*, each of which describes a single certificate which must be maintained.

 Each rotation profile consists of:
-1. A load balancer endpoint whose certificates will be kept rotated.
+1. A load balancer endpoint whose certificates will be rotated.
-1. A Certificate Authority that will issue new certificates.
+1. A Certificate Authority (CA) that will issue new certificates.
-1. How long new certificates should be valid for (in days).
+1. The time duration (in days) for which the new certificates should be valid.
-1. A threshold of each certificates' lifetime at which to rotate certificates.
+1. A threshold of each certificate's lifetime at which it is rotated.
      For example, if a certificate's lifetime is 30 days and its rotation threshold is `0.5`, it will be considered eligible for rotation when 15 days have passed since it was issued.

 ## IAM roles